 The game is best known for its use by Tom Clancy, working with Bond, in gaming out scenarios for the The Hunt for Red October and Red Storm Rising.
 There are several scenarios based on those novels out there.

 An easily adjustable system.
 Mr. Bond doesn't object to people fiddling about with it- in fact he'd probably be interested in the results.
-There is also some nice humour in the rulebooks (the "phaser rule" for example).
+There is also some nice humor in the rulebooks (the "phaser rule" for example Bond and his partners in crime are very much members of the original Star Trek generation).

 This game contains examples of: